 I then put a #12 screw eye in the top of the plaque and used a grey Greek key ribbon (I got mine at HobLob) for the hanger.
 I like the gray with both the pink and the blue, don’t you?
 If you don’t know how to make a pretty bow, see my video tutorial on how to do it {here}–you don’t do it like you tie your shoes!
 Use a little bit of fray check to keep the ends of the ribbon from fraying, and you’re all set.
 So cute!

-OK, now on to the details of the October Silhouette deal.
-First, I am a Silhouette affiliate and I have had a CAMEO for three years.
+I have had a CAMEO for three years.
 I absolutely LOVE my machine, although I’m pretty sure that it’s smarter than I am and there are about 10,000 things that it can do that I haven’t figured out yet.
 But it has been worth the initial purchase price so many times over, because I use it constantly for gifts and home decor items.
 In May alone I cut over 75 monograms for teacher and volunteer appreciation gifts!

 You can see some of my other Silhouette projects by clicking on our vinyl category here.